arne-cl/discoursegraphs/README.rst

-The command line interface of DiscourseGraphs allows you to merge syntax, rhetorical structure, connectives and expletives annotation files into one graph and either uploads it to a running instance of the `neo4j`_ graph database or generates output in `dot`_ or `geoff`_ format.
+The command line interface of DiscourseGraphs allows you to merge syntax, rhetorical structure, connectives and expletives annotation files into one graph and to  store this graph in one of several output formats (e.g. the `geoff`_ format used by the `neo4j`_ graph database or the `dot`_ format used by the graphviz plotting tool).

 .. _`neo4j`:  http://www.neo4j.org/
 .. _`dot`: http://www.graphviz.org/content/dot-language